Sign up for our daily newsletter

-In the furthest forward pic of me, poor course management has left me a 40-yard bunker shot – one of the toughest shots in golf.
+In the picture above, I have played the hole two different ways.
+With the first shot, I was overly aggressive which left me a 40-yard bunker shot – one of the toughest shots in golf.
 The chances of getting the ball up and down successfully are pretty slim.

-However, in the nearer picture, good course management has left me in an ideal position in the fairway.
+However, with the second shot, good course management has left me in an ideal position in the fairway.
 From this position I can attack the flag with confidence and hopefully get the ball up and down.